 Big Cottonwood Canyon

 Big Cottonwood Canyon is filled with lots of fun hikes and adventures.
 We spend a lot of time hiking this canyon in the summer, but we found that the leaves here are beautiful in the Fall, too.
 We hiked Stairs Gulch in the fall and it was gorgeous.
 You can find Big Cottonwood Canyon in Salt Lake County.
 The canyon begins at the crossroads of Wasatch Blvd and Fort Union Blvd.
+You can follow the canyon all the way to Brighton at the very top.

 The Sundance area is beautiful during the Fall and it is before the fee area for the Alpine Loop, so you can explore around this area for free.
 After going through the tunnel as you drive from Provo to Heber, take a left toward Sundance (there is a sign).